-Typically, when you think of ready made total blackout curtains, an image of dark, heavy draperies comes to mind.
-While this might be how they used to look, the truth is that they now come in as many colours, styles and fabrics as regular curtains.
+Typically, when you think of ready-made total blackout curtains, an image of dark, heavy draperies comes to mind.
+While this might be how they used to look, the truth is that they now come in as many colors, styles and fabrics as regular curtains.

 This style of curtain is most often used in bedrooms and nurseries, but just about any room in your home can benefit from installing blackout curtains.
 Below are four great reasons to consider adding this style of window treatment to more than just your bedroom.

 Obviously, the primary purpose of these total blackout curtains is to block out as much light as possible.
-Making kids bedrooms and nurseries as dark as possible helps to better regulate your body's natural sleep patterns.
+Making kids and nurseries bedrooms as dark as possible helps to better regulate your body's natural sleep patterns.
 Light signals wakefulness, and dark signals relaxation and sleep.
-This means that a more uniform method of blocking out sunlight and street lights can translate to falling asleep easier and staying asleep longer.
+This means that a more uniform method of blocking out sunlight and street lights can translate to falling asleep more easily and staying asleep longer.

 Voile, Net, Sheer or lightweight curtains may have an aesthetic appeal, but they're not great for privacy.
 This is also true of many light-coloured regular curtains.
 If you live in a busy neighborhood or simply want a bit more separation between your home and the outside world, switching to blackout-style curtains in your main living space is a great and inexpensive way to add privacy.

 For people who like to let in some light during the day, consider hanging a set of voile, net or sheer curtains behind the other curtains and simply tie the light-blocking treatment back.
 Another option is to choose a lighter colour of blackout thermal curtains, which provides a light-filtering or room darkening effect, instead of the total blackout provided by darker colours.

 Rooms that have multiple windows or even just one or two large windows often face the problem of needing frequent redecorating.
 This is because paint colours dull, furniture fades and carpeting and decorations develop uneven patches from steady light exposure.